Back to Home

 Kris Yotam

-My corpus of notebooks, notes, opinions, predictions, links, research, ai deep-research, code, patches, reading, videos, and other stuff.
+My corpus of notebooks, notes, opinions, predictions, links, research, ai deep-research, code, reading, videos, and other stuff.

 status: Evergreen